LyuLucas1207/NebulaFX/docs/kms/security.md

 ## Network Security

-- Enforce TLS for both RustFS and Vault deployments.
+- Enforce TLS for both NebulaFX and Vault deployments.
 Set `skip_tls_verify=false` in production.
-- Use mTLS or private network peering between RustFS and Vault where possible.
+- Use mTLS or private network peering between NebulaFX and Vault where possible.
-- Restrict Vault transit endpoints using network ACLs or service meshes so only RustFS can reach them.
+- Restrict Vault transit endpoints using network ACLs or service meshes so only NebulaFX can reach them.

 ## Secret Management